 How does a table work?

 The point of a table is that it is rigid.
 Information is easily interpreted by making visual associations between row and column headers.
-Look at the table below for example and find a Singular personal pronoun, used in the "3rd Person", with a ♀ gender, used as an object in a sentence.
+Look at the table below for example and find a Jovian gas giant with 62 moons.
 You can find the answer by associating the relevant row and column headers.

 When done correctly, even blind people can interpret tabular data in an HTML table — a successful HTML table should enhance the experience of sighted and visually impaired users alike.

-You can find the HTML source code of the above table on GitHub; go and have a look now, and also have a look at the live example!
-One thing you'll notice is that the table does not look as readable there — this is because the table you see above on this page has had some styling added to it by the MDN site, wheras the GitHub example has no styling information whatsoever.
+You can also have a look at the live example on GitHub!
+One thing you'll notice is that the table does looks a bit more readable there — this is because the table you see above on this page has minimal styling, whereas the GitHub version has more significant CSS applied.